ramchitturi9/go_app_eks/README.md

 # Go Application on AWS EKS
-This project deploys a simple Go application on AWS EKS (Elastic Kubernetes Service) using Terraform for infrastructure provisioning.
+This project deploys a simple Go application on AWS EKS using Terraform.
 The application is containerized using Docker and managed with Kubernetes resources defined in the `k8s` directory.

 ### Project Structure
 - `Dockerfile`: Defines the Docker container for the Go application.